-We’ve prepared these notes to help you find your way through I’m a Scientist, Get me out of here
+These notes will help you find your way through I’m a Scientist.

 - 4 Key Things: time commitment, student ability levels, saying ‘I don’t know’, your boss